Arnavion/riscv/README.md

 - RV32I 2.1 (32-bit integer register instructions)

+- Zca 1.0.0 (compressed instructions for integer registers)

-Further extensions are not supported, notably instructions for hardware multiplication and division (M), hardware floats (F, D) and compressed instructions (C).
+Further extensions are not supported, notably instructions for hardware multiplication and division (M) and hardware floats (F, D).

+Compressed instructions are supported in the sense that the assembler will encode regular instructions like `add` into the compressed form when compression is enabled.
+The mnemonics for the compressed instructions like `c.add` are not supported.
+C extension-only instructions like `c.lwsp` can be written as `lwsp` or `c.lwsp`.

 The assembler also only partially implements the full syntax supported by GNU / LLVM, and notably does not support labels, symbolic constants or data sections.
 It *does* support the register mnemonics like `ra` and pseudo-instructions like `j` listed in [the ASM manual](https://github.com/riscv-non-isa/riscv-asm-manual/blob/main/riscv-asm.md) (and older versions of the ISA spec before they were [removed](https://github.com/riscv/riscv-isa-manual/issues/1470)).